TheFuseLab/VL.Fuse/README.md

 An open source library for visually programming on the GPU, built to enable rapid workflows and modular approaches to accelerated graphics, logic and computation.

-It is built for use in [vvvv gamma](https://visualprogramming.net/) and follows it’s "always runtime" model allowing for fast design and programming work with no build or compile process in between you and your results.
+It is built for use in [vvvv gamma](https://visualprogramming.net/) and follows its "always runtime" model allowing for fast design and programming work with no build or compile process in between you and your results.

 Rendering uses the [Stride 3D Engine](https://stride3d.net/) integration for vvvv, allowing for game engine style PBR materials, lighting & post effects all without having to write a single script.